-I get it, wearing platform boots and Siouxsie Sioux eyeliner to Whole Foods is cool.
+I get it, wearing 5-inch platforms and Siouxsie Sioux eyeliner to Whole Foods is cool.
 You want to stay true to yourself as the chic goth babe that you are, even when you're browsing around for orange juice and Twizzlers.
 Running into the convenience store for a quick snack?
 You wouldn't be caught dead without your O-ring choker and vegan leather harness.
 Meeting up with some friends at Waffle House?
 They're going to have to wait; you can't find your other fishnet stocking AND your lipstick's bleeding.

 Three of Swords was created with two things in mind: the importance of comfort while maintaining a unique look and the value of alternative people of color.
 It doesn't take pale skin and a lace corset to look supernatural and sexy.
 Together, let's show off the beauty of a bewitching, modern aesthetic.

 Catch me in my Drab Majesty joggers and a face mask,